-Control and supervision of the students is the responsibility of every member of the school staff.
+Supervision of the students is the responsibility of every member of the school staff.
 The following behaviors will be considered grounds for disciplinary action when they occur on school grounds (during school hours), at school functions (on or off campus), going to or from school (at the bus stop), or are directed toward the persons, family, or property of school personnel (staff, chaperons, or volunteers).
-This includes use of any mood modifying substance prior to attending class or a school event.
 ANY BEHAVIOR WHICH DISRUPTS THE NORMAL SCHOOL OPERATION IS GROUNDS FOR DISCIPLINARY ACTION AND/OR CRIMINAL PROSECUTION.
 The following is a general guideline of disciplinary consequences.
 The actual consequences enacted may be more or less (at the discretion of the Principal or Designee) depending upon the degree of violation.

 The High School will dispose of all confiscated items that have not been picked up by parents/guardians by the end of the current school year.
-Along with the above-mentioned items, beepers, beeper clips, radios, headsets, CD players, handheld electronic devices, cards, dice, dominoes, TVs, cellular phone, chains, and large items of jewelry that could do harm (i.e. brass knuckles), are not permitted on campus.
 The school will not be responsible for the loss of these items.